allan-tulane/sp23-recitation-08-samdemarinis/recitation-08.md

   deletions have the same unit cost.
 State the optimal substructure property for this version of the edit distance problem and modify `MED` accordingly.

+  The optimal substructure property is that we can break the problem into smaller subproblems by splititng the string into smaller sections and adding up the number of edits.

 **2)** Now implement `fast_MED`, a memoized version of `MED`.
 Test your implementation code using `test_MED`.